 Best ways to explore Mekong Delta with your kids

-With my travel experience in Mekong Delta, I think this is a unique land with charming nature and diverse cultures.
-Clearly, the Mekong Delta in Vietnam is one of the most ideal destinations to spend your holiday with kids.
+With my travel experience, the Mekong Delta in Vietnam is one of the most ideal destinations to spend your holiday with kids.
 But, what is the best ways to travel with kids without unpredictable troubles, maybe you don't know.

 So, today I will show you interesting things that you may not find at anywhere else.